Wireless Troubleshooting: Fixing eduroam Connection or Certificate Issues

 Step 2 - Tap on VPN & Device Management or Profiles & Device Management, near the bottom.

-Step 3 - Tap on each UNH profile listed under Configuration Profile.
-For each UNH profile, tap Remove Profile and confirm.
+Step 3 - Tap on each USNH campus profile listed under Configuration Profile.
+For each profile, tap Remove Profile and confirm.
 Repeat for each profile listed.

-• If you do not have any UNH profiles listed, skip this step.
+• If you do not have any USNH campus profiles listed, skip this step.

 Step 4 - Go to Wi-Fi settings

-Step 5 - Forget all the UNH networks by tapping the ( i ) icon next to the network name.
+Step 5 - Forget all the USNH networks by tapping the ( i ) icon next to the network name.
 Tap Forget This Network, if available, then tap Forget to confirm.

 Step 6 - Select eduroam from the Wi-Fi connections list and sign in with username@usnh.edu and password when prompted.

-Your device is connected to eduroam at UNH.
+Your device is connected to eduroam at USNH.

 Back to list